Canon T1i vs Panasonic G9

 Studio photographers will appreciate that the Panasonic G9 (unlike the T1i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T1i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T1i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T1i and G9 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Panasonic G9 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T1i or the Panasonic G9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.